AlePV/Disease-Target-Tracker/README.md

 <img src="./Media/Results_folder.png?raw=true" width="500">
 </p>

-Finaly execute the rest of the workflow by clicking on "Execute all executable nodes" buttom or press (SHIFT+F7).
+Finaly execute the rest of the workflow by clicking on "Execute all executable nodes" buttom.

 ## 7. Results ##